spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 1. Proximal end, essentially the juvenile epiphysis, including the styloid process
 2. Distal end, essentially the juvenile epiphysis
-3. Most distal quarter of the disphysis, including the attachment fo rhte inferior portion of the interosseious ligament (a triangular rugose region with its apex directed anteriorly)
+3. Most distal quarter of the diaphysis, including the attachment for the inferior portion of the interosseous ligament (a triangular rugose region with its apex directed anteriorly)
 4. Middle quarter of the diaphysis, including the nutrient foramen, which is located posteriorly
-5. Second quarter of the disphysis
+5. Second quarter of the diaphysis
-6. Most porximal quarter of the diaphysis, distal to the juvenile epiphysis
+6. Most proximal quarter of the diaphysis, distal to the juvenile epiphysis

 ## **Hands and Feet**